-Taylor Swift Surprises Hospitalized Fan With Get Well Message
+Taylor Swift Surprises Hospitalized Fan With ‘Get Well’ Message

 “I never, never in my life thought she would actually send flowers or anything like that, I was in shock.”

-She loves the singer so much that her hospital room was decorated with pictures of the singer.

-Sizemore shared photos and a video of the occasion on her social media, where she is seen shedding tears of joy.
+Sizemore loves the singer so much that her hospital room was decorated with pictures of the singer.
+She shared photos and a video of the occasion on her social media, where she is seen shedding tears of joy.

-The Swift fan said she had no idea how the pop star heard about about her hospital stay, but did say that some of her friends had tagged Swift in several posts their own posts about the accident.
+The Swift fan said she had no idea how the pop star heard about her hospital stay, but did say that some of her friends had tagged Swift in several posts their own posts about the accident.

 i finally stopped crying long enough to post that taylor swift just sent me flowers and a handwritten note… im still in complete utter shock. @taylorswift13 @taylornation13 thank you so much. i love you endlessly, you have NO IDEA how much this meant to me.???????? see u on tour bb pic.twitter.com/Y1ba5m6BPp